Reconfiguration graph for vertex colorings for ($P_2$+$P_3$, $C_4$)-free graphs: Introduction

-\cref{Cer-conj} is open, and is known to be true for trees \cite{BJLPP}, graphs $G$ with $\rho(G)=2$ and maximum degree at most $3$ \cite{FJP}, and for some special classes of graphs such as pseudo split graphs (see \cite{ref3}).
-In \cite{BH}, Bousquet and Heinrich proved that for any graph $G$ with degeneracy $d$, the diameter of ${\cal R}_{\ell}(G)$ is $O(n^{d+1})$ for all $\ell \ge d+2$.
-We refer to \cite{BH, Feghali2021} for the recent progress on \cref{Cer-conj}.
+\cref{Cer-conj} is open, and is known to be true for trees \cite{BJLPP}, graphs $G$ with $\rho(G)=2$ and maximum degree at most $3$ \cite{FJP}, and for some special classes of graphs such as pseudo split graphs; see \cite{ref3}.
+In \cite{BH}, Bousquet and Heinrich proved that for any graph $G$ and for any $k\geq \rho(G)+2$, the diameter of ${\cal R}_{k}(G)$ is $O(n^{\rho(G)+1})$.
+See \cite{BH, Feghali2021} for recent results related to \cref{Cer-conj}.

-In this paper, we focus on recoloring problems, in particular, \cref{q1} and \cref{Cer-conj} for a generalization of split graphs and pseudo-split graphs, more specifically, for the class of ($P_2+P_3,C_4$)-free graphs.
-Indeed, we prove the following (see \cref{cat} for the graph $F_2$, and see \cref{sec-H4} for the definition of the class ${\cal H}_4^{*}$): \begin{theorem} Let $G$ be a connected ($P_2+P_3, C_4$)-free graph.
-Then $G$ is recolorable if and only if $G$ is not isomorphic to $(H+\overline{K_q})\vee K_p$, where $H\in \{C_6, F_2\}\cup {\cal H}_4^{*}$, $p\ge 0$ and $q\geq 0$.
-Moreover, if $G$ is recolorable, then for all $\ell > \chi(G)$, the $\ell$-recoloring diameter of $G$ is at most 2$n^{2}$. \end{theorem}
+In this paper, we focus on \cref{q1} and \cref{Cer-conj} for a generalization of split graphs and pseudo-split graphs, more specifically, for the class of ($P_2+P_3,C_4$)-free graphs.
+Indeed, we give a complete characterization of $(P_2+P_3, C_4)$-free graphs that are recolorable.
+Moreover, we show that if $G$ is a recolorable $(P_2+P_3, C_4)$-free graph, then for any $\ell >\chi(G)$, the diameter of ${\cal R}_\ell(G)$ is at most 2$n^{2}$.
+Furthermore, we show that \cref{Cer-conj} holds for the class of ($P_2+P_3, C_4$)-free graphs.
+In fact, the proofs of these results rely on a suitable structure theorem for $(P_2+P_3, C_4)$-free graphs that consists of some interesting special graph classes (see \cref{thm:str-c6-free,case-c6}) and a few preliminary results on recoloring which may be of independent interest.